Skip to footer

 To start, the guide rails should be a solid 9 feet apart.
 Especially for horses that aren't used to this, seeing these guide rails can be a little surprising, and we do not want our horses stepping on the rails, hence why I leave them a little wide to start.

-To start, the guide rails should be a solid 9 feet apart.
+To start, the guide rails should be a solid 9 feet apart on either side of your jump.

 If you have a helper on the ground, ask this person to tell you just how close you are to the guide rails on either side.
 This will help you understand if your perceived path is your actual path.
 The goal here is to get those two things to match up.